 This Fast Facts provides general information to assist employers with 15 or more employees in complying with the “Opportunity to Compete Act,” also known as “Ban the Box.”

 The phrase “Ban the Box” was derived from removing the box and the corresponding question on employment applications that required applicants to disclose their criminal backgrounds.
-As discussed below, one of the most immediate steps affected employers must take is removing any questions which inquire about criminal history from initial job applications.
+As discussed below, one of the most immediate steps affected employers must take is removing any questions which inquire about expunged or current criminal history from initial job applications.

 —Employers Covered Under the Act—